nrwl/nx/docs/api-angular/schematics/ngrx.md

 Type: `boolean`

-Do not add NgRx dependencies to package.json (e.g., --skipPackageJson)
+Do not update the package.json with NgRx dependencies.

+### syntax

+Default: `classes`

+Type: `string`

+Specifies whether to use class-based or creator functions for actions, reducers, and effects.